stjude-dnb-binfcore/sc-epigenie/README.md

 # scEpiGenie: A Workflow for Single-cell ATAC-seq (scATAC-seq)

-**scATAC-seq** is a comprehensive suite of tools and workflows for analyzing single-cell ATAC (scATAC-Seq) data from 10X Genomics sequencing technology supporting human and mouse genome cohorts. **scATAC-seq** is an initiative of the [Bioinformatics Core](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html) at the Department of Developmental Neurobiology at the St. Jude Children's Research Hospital.
+**scEpiGenie** is a comprehensive suite of tools and workflows for analyzing single-cell ATAC (scATAC-Seq) data from 10X Genomics sequencing technology supporting human and mouse genome cohorts. **scEpiGenie** is an initiative of the [Bioinformatics Core](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html) at the Department of Developmental Neurobiology at the St. Jude Children's Research Hospital.

 ## Table of Contents